 - Liability: serves as a third-party strategy to help reduce your legal risk that results from landfilling, reselling on the black market, or shipping overseas.
 Call2Recycle meets the highest standards of responsible recycling to ensure batteries are properly managed and recycled.

 - Reporting: on behalf of its stakeholders, Call2Recycle submits extensive recycling reports to regulatory bodies, including in British Columbia, Manitoba, and Quebec, which require them as part of the provincial regulations.

 - Information: ensures your company remains informed of pertinent updates on regulatory changes, steward responsibilities and fees and collection results.

 How is the Program Funded?

-In an effort to harmonize the program nationally, continue to offer a robust, convenient program for consumers, and implement continuous program enhancements, Call2Recycle follows industry best practices and introduced an Environmental Handling Fee (EHF) per unit sold on primary batteries in British Columbia and Manitoba, in February 2017.
-At the same time, the primary and rechargeable battery EHF fee schedule was ammended in Quebec.
-In January 2018, select products containing batteries will also have an EHF applied in Manitoba and Quebec.
+In an effort to harmonize the program nationally, continue to offer a robust, convenient program for consumers, and implement continuous program enhancements, Call2Recycle follows industry best practices and applies an Environmental Handling Fee (EHF) on per unit sold on primary and rechargeable batteries in British Columbia, Manitoba and Quebec.
+Batteries sold with or in select products also have an EHF applied in Manitoba and Quebec.
 The EHFs will cover the cost associated with the safe and responsible recycling of end-of-life batteries.

 What Types of Batteries need to be Recycled?